-- When performing an Aerosol Generating Procedure (AGP) a service user with a known or suspected respiratory infection and those on the non respiratory pathway where there is no evidence of a negative COVID-19 test in the preceding 48 hours.
-See section 5.15.6 Determining the IPC precautions required for AGPs. - When working within the respiratory pathway where AGPs are being performed unit wide (service users having AGPs undertaken who cannot be placed in single isolation rooms) - Secondary care only When working in the respiratory pathway in a clinical area deemed as having an unacceptable risk of transmission by the NHS Board (see hierarchy of controls section)
+- When performing an Aerosol Generating Procedure (AGP) a service user with a known or suspected respiratory infection and those on the non respiratory pathway where there is no evidence of a negative COVID-19 test in the preceding 72 hours.
+The negative test should ideally be within 48 hours prior to the AGP but must be no more than 72 hours before the AGP.
+It should be recognised that the closer to the AGP that the test is undertaken, the less risk there is of the patient having acquired COVID-19 and subsequent aerosolisation during the AGP.
+See section 5.15.6 Determining the IPC precautions required for AGPs. - When working within the respiratory pathway where AGPs are being performed unit wide (service users having AGPs undertaken who cannot be placed in single isolation rooms) - When working in the respiratory pathway in a clinical area deemed as having an unacceptable risk of transmission by the NHS Board (see hierarchy of controls section)